The topology of data hides in quantum thermal states: Betti numbers in quantum thermal states

-\textit{Betti numbers in quantum thermal states.---}Given a dataset of dimension $N$, a filtration distance, and a metric, we can construct the simplicial complex $\Gamma = \{\Sk\}_{k=0}^{N-1}$ defining the topological properties of the dataset at that scale.
+Given a dataset of dimension $N$, a filtration distance, and a metric, we can construct the simplicial complex $\Gamma = \{\Sk\}_{k=0}^{N-1}$ defining the topological properties of the dataset at that scale.
 Here, $\Sk$ is the set of the $k$--simplices in the complex.
 From this simplicial complex, we can construct the $k$th combinatorial Laplacian $\Deltak$ which encodes information of $\Gamma$ via its topological boundaries.
-We can estimate the $k$th Betti number $\bk$ of $\Gamma$ via the preparation of the low-temperature thermal state $\rb$ as
+We propose to estimate the $k$th Betti number $\bk$ of $\Gamma$ via the preparation of the low-temperature thermal state $\rb$ as

 where $\beta=1/T$ is the inverse temperature and the thermal state $\rb$ is the Gibbs state $\rb = e^{-\beta\Deltak}/\Tr\big\{e^{-\beta\Deltak}\big\}$ (assuming Planck natural units).
-For Eq.~\eqref{eq:betti} to be valid, the thermalization process must start with an initial state overlapping with the ground state of the system.
+For Eq.~\eqref{eq:betti} to be valid, the thermalization process must start from an initial state overlapping with the ground state of the system.
 A possible choice is the maximally mixed state $\rmix = {\rho}_{\beta=0} = \mathds{I}_k/|\Sk|$ living in the Hilbert space $\Tilde{\mathcal{H}}_k$, spanned by the elements of $\Sk$.
-The thermalization process then leads to the ground state of $\Deltak$, with the inverse purity of such state being its degeneracy.
+Note that the overlap of the initial state with the ground state (single or multiple) of the system affects the thermal state preparation, that is, the smaller the overlap, the slower the thermalization.
+Once an adequate initial state is formed, the thermalization process leads to the ground state of $\Deltak$, with the inverse purity of such state being its degeneracy.
+In case of degenerate ground state, the thermalization process will guide the system towards a thermal state that is an equiprobable mixture of the non--unique ground states.
+The overlap between this final state and the initial fully mixed state leads to the Betti numbers.
 This shows how the evaluation of Betti numbers via Eq.~\eqref{eq:betti} is related to the well--known expression $\bk=\dim(\ker(\Deltak))$~\cite{Lloyd2016}.
 In the following, we refer to the interpretation of QTDA via Eq.~\eqref{eq:betti} as thermal--QTDA.